Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

 4. Testimonials

     1. Change the browser width to ensure that the 2 testimonials photos and statements are responsive.
+    2. Make sure the quote-marks are in the correct place.

 5. Footer